stanford-oval/genie-cloud/doc/thingpedia-nl-support.md

 #### Customized response
 If you need more control over the output, such as different output based on results, you can choose `code` type and write Javascript code in the `code` property.
-The code contains a [self-executing anonymous function](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) in String format.
+The code contains an anonymous function expression in String format.
 The function will be invoked with three arguments: the result of your function (an object with each parameter as a property), a hint informing you of how the result will be shown to the user, and a `Formatter` object.
-The function can return a string, a formatted message object (with the same structure as the JSON described here) or an array of objects.
+The function can return a string, a formatted message object (with the same structure as the message objects described earlier) or an array of objects.
+Note that placeholders will __not__ be substituted in the values returned by a format function.

 The `Formatter` object provides the following methods for your convenience:
 - `measureToString(value, precision, unit)`: convert a value of `Measure` type to a string.